ijustlikeit/grafana-llm-vision-events/README.md

 Grafana based panel that shows full list of LLM vision events.
 This is another way to view the events captured by LLM vision integration for Home Assistant.
 Check out this excellent integration @ https://llm-vision.gitbook.io/getting-started .

-Here is a sample of the Grafana LLM event table panel as as dashboard in Home Assistant:
+Here is a sample of the Grafana LLM event table panel as a dashboard in Home Assistant:

 <img width="1426" alt="Screenshot 2025-03-28 173338" src="https://github.com/user-attachments/assets/cca34928-75a0-4bca-be86-07897c4f3478" />